 What do the ‘i’ and the ‘D’ in DiSC mean?

 The i in the Everything DiSC® model stands for influence.
 The D stands for dominance.
 People whose DiSC® profile shows an iD style display both the influence of the i style and the dominance of the D style.
-They are bold and passionate, always bringing energy and optimism to their work.
+They are bold and passionate, bringing energy and optimism to their work.
 They are action-oriented and are comfortable making decisions on the fly.

 What is a DiSC style blend?

 Everyone is a mixture of all DiSC styles, but most people tend toward one or two.
-While some individuals' DiSC assessment results will show a style with just one letter (Di, i, S, or C), others will show a 2-letter style (iD, SC, CD, etc.).
+While some individuals' DiSC assessment results will show a style with just one letter (D, i, S, or C), others will show a 2-letter style (iD, SC, CD, etc.).

 These 2-letter styles are style blends, and they indicate that an individual's personality type falls between two of the four main quadrants.